WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                   fail-build: false
         ```
     2. Push your changes.
-    3. If no issues, let's continue.
+    3. If no issues, let's continue..
 <br/>
 <br/>

 1. Our final step is a validation job which depends on previous security scans in order to complete:
     1. Add the below job and push your changes:
       ```yml
         deploy: